 - For Pool type, select “erasure” from the drop down list

-- For Placement groups, it’s best to start low with 64 for example and let auto-scale add more PGs to the pool as needed.
+- For Placement Groups(PGs), it’s best to start low, such as 64, and allow auto-scale to add more PGs to the pool as needed

-- For Erasure code profile, the default is 2+1.
-If you are needing your a different profile, select the “+” button to create a new one.
+- For Erasure Code Proile, the default value is 2+1.
+If you’re in need of a different profile, click the “+” button to create a new profile.

-The Crush failure domain stays at host level**
+- The Crush Failure Domain will stay at host level***

-**Unless otherwise specified by a custom crush map of the data on the cluster.
+Unless a custom Crush Map of the data on the cluster is being used.***

 Once you have your EC profile created, you will select it from a drop down list for “Erasure code profile” and select your Applications for the pool you are creating.
 Where in this example, we are creating a pool for filesystem access (ceph, SMB, NFS), we are selecting “cephfs”.

-Next step is we need to add the newly created pool to the cephfs filesystem to use for any shares we have created or plan to create.
+The newly created pool will need to be added to the cephfs filesystem for use with any shares that have been created or planned to be created.